mdrasmus/spimap/README.txt

 NOTE: Makefile is installation will work best on UNIX or CYGWIN.

-To compile the SPIDIR stand-alone program use the Makefile.
+To compile the SPIMAP stand-alone program use the Makefile.

-    make spidir
+    make

 To compile the SPIDIR C-library use: